 The pupil's class teacher and the SENCO will carry out a clear analysis of the pupil's needs.
-The views of the pupil and their parents will be considered.
+The views of the pupil and their parents will be taken into account.
 The school may also seek advice from external support services.